docker/docs/enterprise/index.md

 - Interoperability between Swarm and Kubernetes workloads for networking and storage

-The default Docker EE installation includes both Swarm and Kubernetes components across the cluster, so every newly joined worker node is ready to schedule Kubernetes or Swarm workloads
+The default Docker EE installation includes both  Kubernetes and Swarm components across the cluster, so every newly joined worker node is ready to schedule Kubernetes or Swarm workloads.

 > IBM z Systems
 >
 > Kubernetes workloads aren't supported on IBM z Systems clusters.
 On a mixed
 > cluster with z Systems, Docker EE won't schedule Kubernetes workloads
 > on z Systems nodes.
 {: .important}

-### Orchestration platform
+### Orchestration platform features

 ![](images/docker-ee-overview-4.svg){: .with-border}

-- Docker EE Manager Nodes are both Swarm managers and Kubernetes masters to enable high availability
+- Docker EE manager nodes are both Swarm managers and Kubernetes masters to enable high availability
 - Allocate nodes for Swarm and Kubernetes workloads
 - Single pane of glass for monitoring apps